BS in Architectural Studies with Emphasis in Architectural Studies

 Coursework

 Students complete University of Missouri general education coursework that includes physics and calculus.
-Professional design coursework is in the following content areas: basic creative development, design planning and analysis, design communication, technical knowledge, history of art/architecture/interiors, business, and design theory.
+Professional design coursework is in the following content areas: basic creative development, design planning and analysis, design communication, advanced computing, technical knowledge, history of art/architecture/interiors, business, and design theory.

 Degree Requirements